New ways of working

 PULSE, SERVIER’S ENGAGEMENT PROGRAM

 In 2019, Servier launched its engagement program, PULSE, with the independent Gallup Institute.
 The goal?
 To create the conditions to promote commitment and allow everyone to develop their talents.
-78.5% of employees responded to this first online engagement poll.
-This study revealed a 40% commitment rate, placing Servier four points above the average among companies launching this type of project.
+Since the launch of the program, the commitment rate has increased year after year.
+92% of employees responded to the 2022 PULSE online engagement poll.
+This study revealed a 4.23/5 commitment rate.
 The results of the study have enabled managers to set up exchange groups throughout their teams.
 Each employee is thus encouraged to become an actor in his or her own engagement and is accompanied in this process by fruitful dialogue and exchanges.
 Sharing allows everyone to remove any constraints on their development.
-The initial feedback is a testament to the motivation of our employees.
 As part of a continuous improvement approach, PULSE is a five-year program designed to monitor progress in the engagement level of employees.
+As part of the RiSe 2025 transformation program, the Group has set itself the ambitious goal of achieving a score of 4.4 out of 5 on the PULSE survey.
+This will enable Servier to rank among the companies with the best engagement rates in the pharmaceutical sector.

 1 Study published February 20, 2019, https://www.la-croix.com/Economie/Entreprises/ Le-teletravail-seduit-plus-2019-02-20-1201003770